 This organization serves as the student government.
 There is no out-of-pocket expense for the students for this organization.
-Major student activities include homecoming events, , Eye Ball in the spring, general body meetings, and other school wide events throughout the year.
+Major student activities include the homecoming events, softball tournaments, Eye Ball in the spring, general body meetings, and other School wide events throughout the year.
 In addition, we provide feedback to the student affairs team on student body needs.